jbech-linaro/optee_docs/architecture/secure_storage.rst

 see CBC-ESSIV_ for details.

-    - During OP-TEE initialization, a 128-bit AES Secure Storage Key (SSK) is derived from a Hardware Unique Key (HUK).
+    - During OP-TEE initialization, a 128-bit AES Secure Storage Key (SSK) is derived from a :ref:`hardware_unique_key` (HUK).
 It is kept in secure memory and never written to disk.
 A Trusted Application Storage Key is derived from the SSK and the TA UUID.

     - For each file, a 128-bit encrypted File Encryption Key (FEK) is randomly generated when the file is created, encrypted with the TSK and stored in